 A good vacuum cleaner is one of the most significant home purchases you can make.
-If you’re going to be using it weekly, even daily, you don’t just need one that works — you need one which works well, is easy to use, and is built to last more than a few months.
+If you’re going to be using it weekly, even daily, you don’t just need one that works — you need one that works well, is easy to use, and is built to last more than a few months.
 But how does one go about choosing a decent vacuum cleaner in a market dominated by major players who all seem to put durability first?

 Best overall vacuum cleaner

-Five of our experts picked Numatic vacuum cleaners as the best on the market, with four of them recommending the brand’s enduring “Henry Hoover” model.
+Six of our experts picked Numatic vacuum cleaners as the best on the market, with four of them recommending the brand’s enduring “Henry Hoover” model.
 “If you’re in the market for a good, medium-range, all-round vacuum cleaner with solid performance, you can’t go wrong with a Henry,” says Marta Lytovchuk from London-based cleaning service eMop.

 Monika Nikolova, supervisor at the Cleaning Gurus, agrees.
 “It’s very strong and it has massive vacuum power,” she says.
 The “strong and reliable” Henry has another recommender in Zdravko Dimitrov, a lead technician at Fantastic Services.
 “It’s easy to service, and it can be used for a long time,” he says, though he points to the Henry’s bulkiness and the fact that it has only one setting as potential downsides.
-Rounding out Henry’s recommenders is Dolapo Oni, managing director of property development firm CityGate Homes.
+Rounding out Henry’s recommenders is Dolapo Oni, managing director of property-development firm CityGate Homes.
 “It’s hard-wearing, durable, and worth the price point,” she says.
 “I’ve used a lot of cheaper vacuums, but this one consistently delivers so it’s the only one we use now.”

-Numatic also offer a professional alternative to the domestic Henry in their industrial NRV 240 model — one which keeps the same smile, if not the same name.
+Numatic also offer a professional alternative to the domestic Henry in its industrial NRV 240 model — one which keeps the same smile, if not the same name.
 “The NRV 240 is light, handy, and easy to carry, which gives you a significant advantage when you need to move it from one room to another or from one floor to another,” says Iwona Korczak, director of accommodation services at Royal Lancaster London.
 “It’s really powerful, effortless to maintain, and is also well priced compared to other big brands — which is a big consideration when you’re buying a significant amount.”
 Not only that, the NVR 240 is equipped with a longer cable than the classic Henry, at 12 metres, as well as added stability and a greater capacity in the drum.

 Best (more expensive) vacuum cleaner

-If you’ve got more money to spend on a vacuum cleaner, four of our eight experts recommend the versatility offered by the Miele C3.
+If you’ve got more money to spend on a vacuum cleaner, four of our ten experts recommend the versatility offered by the Miele C3.
 “It’s probably one of the best vacuum cleaners I’ve ever used,” says Lytovchuk.
 “The only downside for me is the price, but you pay for quality.”
 While the Miele is two or three times as expensive as the Henry, it’s in its extra details where it proves its worth.
-Philip Schlee, head of U.K. operations at cleaner-booking service Cleanzy, points to its “long reach” socket, its 4.5 litre bin capacity (“much higher than cordless alternatives”), and the fact that it works on all floor types as reasons to invest.
+Philip Schlee, head of U.K. operations at cleaner-booking service Cleanzy, points to its “long reach” socket, its 4.5-litre bin capacity (“much higher than cordless alternatives”), and the fact that it works on all floor types as reasons to invest.
 Nikolova, another Miele user, echoes Schlee’s sentiments.
 “The vacuum power is great, they have a lot of capacity in their bags, and you can clean all kind of surfaces,” she says.
 Dimitrov also uses a Miele.
 “It’s compact and it has plenty of filters and several suction modes depending on what you need,” he says.
 While the C3 comes in a range of different models, our experts tend to favour either the Silence EcoLine and the Cat & Dog PowerLine — the former for its efficiency and reduced noise capacity and the latter for its expert combatting of odour and hair.

 Best budget vacuum cleaner